openbracketformat/openbracketformat/README.md

 - a validation script for the OBF format.
 - a script for reconstructing single-elim and double-elim brackets from OBF files.
-- scrapers for converting common web tournament formats (e.g. challonge.com, smash.gg) into OBF.
+- scrapers for converting common web tournament formats (e.g. challonge.com, start.gg) into OBF.

 If you are interested in writing any of these, please let us know (or just directly send a pull request).